Skip to main content

 Climate And Weather

 The park has a temperate continental climate.
-Winters are cold (average January -11°C), with the lake freezing in December and remaining ice-covered until April.
+Winters are cold (average January –11°C), with the lake freezing in December and remaining ice-covered until April.
 Summers are warm (average July 18°C).
-Annual precipitation is 550-600 mm.
+Annual precipitation is 550–600 mm.
 The lake moderates local temperatures.
-Spring and autumn are characterized by variable weather.
+Spring and autumn are characterised by variable weather.

 Human History

-Pereslavl-Zalessky is one of Russia's most historic towns, founded in 1152 by Prince Yury Dolgoruky (who also founded Moscow).
-The town contains six Orthodox monasteries and was an important principality center in medieval Russia.
-Lake Pleshcheyevo was famous for its vendace fishery, which supplied the Russian royal court.
-Peter the Great's construction of his 'amusement fleet' on the lake in the 1690s is commemorated by a boat museum on the lake shore.
-The 'Red Stone' on the lake shore is an ancient Slavic sacred object.
+Pereslavl-Zalessky is one of Russia's most historic towns, founded in 1152 by Prince Yury Dolgoruky, who also founded Moscow.
+[1] The town contains six Orthodox monasteries and was an important principality centre in medieval Russia.
+Lake Pleshcheyevo was famous for its vendace (ryapushka) fishery, which supplied the Russian royal court — the town's coat of arms features two golden ryapushka.
+[2] Between 1688 and 1693, Peter the Great constructed his "funny flotilla" on the lake, a formative precursor to the Russian Navy, commemorated by a boat museum on the lake shore.
+[2] The Red Stone on the lake shore is an ancient Slavic sacred object.

 Park History